STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/gyro.md

 The `IMUOrientationEstimator` component implements [Madgwick's algorithm](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html#orientation-from-imu) to estimate orientations from the acceleration and angular speed inputs.

 The component outputs orientation in quaternions and Euler angles.

-> FIXME: robot's axies are different from the sensor.
-We will want to revisit this part in the future.
+The yaw angle takes multiple rotations into account.

+The robot's orientation is defined around the following frame of reference:

+- The Brain is starting horizontal (R logo looks "up")
+- Yaw: rotation around the vertical axis pointing out of the R logo.
+- Pitch: initially around the horizontal axis pointing from the R logo toward the sensor ports.
+- Roll: initially around the horizontal axis pointing from the R logo toward the M4 motor port.

+This frame is fixed to the world, meaning the axies are invariant to the Brain's orientation change.
+Rotation is defined according to the left-hand rule, i.e. a positive yaw angle means the robot has rotated clockwise when observed from above.